Tunemah Trail Backpacking Trip - A 1987 mystery unfolds

 It was fun to relive the trip as I figured out the places and routes.
 It was fun to look into the faces of people I consider mentors.
 Mike, my scoutmaster, was the commensurate planner, creating the elevation profiles, planning every meal, and every route and every campsite.
 This trip didn't go quite as planned, but I remember the scenery being incredible and never being in a position of needing to be concerned for our well-being.

 Nancy, my scoutmaster's wife, took it upon herself to hike at my pace and make sure I wasn't without a buddy during this mostly trailless trek.
-I saw her as a substitute teacher after my first Whitney trip in 1984.
+She was a substitute teacher at my middle school after my first Whitney trip in 1984.
 We had hiked on that trip together, too.
-It's funny how many of my friends saw her as a strict authority.
+It's funny how many of my friends saw her as a strict authority in the classroom.
 I saw her as a friend, a strong woman, and someone who I could count on.
+I was excited when she was teaching and always had great conversations with her.

 I only knew the other couple for the duration of the trip, so I don't know much about them, except they are currently living near the Sierra Nevada, if I am not mistaken.